Zhrasa/London-Fire-Brigade-Callout-Analysis/README.md

 <div align="center">   Fig. The scatter plot with outliers. </div>

 ![image](https://github.com/user-attachments/assets/7b655694-aac7-45e3-8723-3c63670d2a7c)

 <div align="center"> The scatter plot with outliers.  </div>

-As for the geographical features, it was determined that there were fewer fires and false alarms at parks (Fig. 1.6).
+As for the geographical features, it was determined that there were fewer fires and false alarms at parks.

-3.1.4.
-IncidentStationGround and FirstPumpArriving_DeployedFromStation Analysis
+#### IncidentStationGround and FirstPumpArriving_DeployedFromStation Analysis
 The entries where FirstPumpArriving_DeployedFromStation was not null, including the outliers, were chosen for the analysis and the dataset was split into two sets - one with the IncidentStationGround and FirstPumpArriving_DeployedFromStation matching and the other with them being different.
-The scatter plots with the locations of the incidents were based on the IncidentStationGround and FirstPumpArriving_DeployedFromStation (Fig. 3.3 and 3.4).
+The scatter plots with the locations of the incidents were based on the IncidentStationGround and FirstPumpArriving_DeployedFromStation (Fig. above).
 A cluster of incidents is visible on the northern part of the border between East Greenwich and Plumstead station grounds.

  ![image](https://github.com/user-attachments/assets/14f9d35f-b232-4b6b-b81c-81de98408316)